eag1ex/gnc/readme.md

 - `opt.scopedRefMaxLength`: Each propsRef is converted to a string via JSON.stringify > utf8/base64.
 If provided method/function properties are too large you can set a limit.
 Since Each ref is an object property, so it is not recommended to keep them large!
 Default is set to 100 when not set, or less then 10!

 - `opt.storeType:string`: two types are available `GLOBAL`: Uses node `global.GNC={}` variable to store your cache, this way every time your re-initiate the class module in the same node process your data still remains. `LOCAL`: only exists in current class instance.

+#### GLOBAL vs LOCAL cache
+We have an option to use gnc as a global or local cache manager.
+But when the `GLOBAL` opt is set we can also control all of currently running gnc apps with `global.GNC_SETTINGS = {scopedRefMaxLength,keepPerScope,keepPerTotal}` only 3 options can be set, and will offset any locally set options as long as declared at top of your application stack, before any gnc are initialized!

 #### Caching limits